SaugatDh/django_todo/README.md

  # Core Project Documentation

 This document provides instructions and information about the `core` Django project.
+This is overall core code I find useful and it is for me :)

 ## Project Overview